 Many native plants can remain in a pot for at least 3 years.
-Afterwards, if the plant begins to yellow, growth appears to slow down, or the soil starts to dry up almost immediately, it may have outgrown its current container.
-You will need to prepare a larger pot or multiple pots with fresh soil, remove the plant from its current pot, detangle some of its roots, and rehome it.
+Afterwards, if the plant begins to yellow, growth appears to slow down, or the soil starts to dry up almost immediately, it may have outgrown its current gardening space.
+You will need to prepare a larger pot or plot of land, remove the plant from its current space, detangle some of its roots, separate it into smaller plants if needed, and rehome it